FSS/PPS 03.08 - Discretionary Budgets and Expenditures

 Sr. Reviewer: Associate Vice President for Finance and Support Services Planning

-A limited amount of discretionary (auxiliary/designated/unrestricted gift) funds will be allocated annually for food, refreshments, and/or achievement awards (e.g., faculty receptions, commencement, retirement receptions, award banquets, school receptions, division receptions, receptions for important guest speakers, etc.).
+A limited amount of discretionary (auxiliary, designated, and unrestricted gift) funds will be allocated annually for food, refreshments, or achievement awards (e.g., faculty receptions, commencement, retirement receptions, award banquets, school receptions, division receptions, receptions for important guest speakers, etc.).

-UPPS No. 03.01.03, Purchase of Awards, Flowers, Food, or Refreshments establishes the policy for the purchase of food, refreshments, alcohol, or achievement awards.
+UPPS No. 03.01.03, Allowable Purchases of Awards and Flowers establishes the policy for the purchase of food, refreshments, or achievement awards.

-– A separate account has been set up in the designated fund group for food for presidential events coordinated by the Coordinator of Special Projects.
+Presidential Functions – A separate account has been set up in the designated fund group for food for presidential events coordinated by the director of Special Projects.

-The Coordinator of Special Projects is responsible for presidential functions (e.g., breakfasts. luncheons, dinners at the President’s home), university functions (e.g., service awards,), LBJ Picnic, Dedications, and Regents Events.
-Alcohol purchases for these events must be routed through the Vice President for Finance and Support Services office.
+The director of Special Projects is responsible for presidential functions (e.g., breakfasts. luncheons, dinners at the president’s home), university functions (e.g., service awards), LBJ Picnic, dedications, and Texas State University System (TSUS) Board of Regents events.
+Alcohol purchases for these events must be routed through the office of the vice president for Finance and Support Services (VPFSS).

-The AVPFSSP may consult the VPFSS regarding allocations for safety awards and new employee orientation.
+The AVPFSSP may consult the VPFSS regarding allocations for safety awards and New Employee Welcome.

-The AVPFSSP may consult with the Vice President for Information Technology regarding the allocation for the Southwest Writers Collection.
+The AVPFSSP may consult with the vice president for Information Technology (VPIT) regarding the allocation for the Southwest Writers Collection.

-– A budget of $400 per reception is set aside to help pay for special receptions (e.g. for regular employee retirees with 15 years of service, for vice presidents or deans promoting to other universities, and for employees resigning with 15 years or more of service).
+Special Receptions – A budget of $400 per reception is set aside to help pay for special receptions (e.g., for faculty and regular staff retiring with 15 or more years of service, for vice presidents or deans promoting to other universities, and for employees resigning with 15 years or more of service).
 All requests for funds must be submitted to the AVPFSSP for approval.
 Exceptions can be made with the approval of the appropriate division vice president and the VPFSS.

-– Funds are allocated to Provost/VPAA for New Faculty Orientation.
+New Faculty Orientation – Funds are allocated to the provost and VPAA for New Faculty Orientation.

-– Funds are allocated to the President’s Office, Provost/VP for Academic Affairs (non-faculty only), VP for University Advancement, VP for Student Affairs, VP for Finance and Support Services, and the VP for Information Technology for division appreciation events.
-Using personnel reports, a calculation of $10.00 per employee determines the annual allocation.
+Division Appreciation Events – Funds are allocated to the President’s Office, provost and VPAA (non-faculty only), vice president for University Advancement, vice president for Student Affairs, VPFSS, VPIT, and Athletics, for division appreciation events.
+Using personnel reports, a calculation of $10 per employee determines the annual allocation.

-– A budget of $10,000 is set aside for unplanned events.
-Four quarterly Texas State team receptions at $150 each are also included in this budget.
+Miscellaneous Expense – A budget of $10,000 is set aside for unplanned events.
+Quarterly Texas State team receptions at $150 each are also included in this budget.

-– The AVPFSSP will seek budget information from the Associate Vice President for Institutional Effectiveness.
+Program for Excellence – The AVPFSSP will seek budget information from the associate provost for Academic Affairs.

 The AVPFSSP will merge all budgets into one and determine if available funding sources will be sufficient for the new budget.

-If funding is sufficient the budget allocations will be sent out by the AVPFSSP.
-The AVPFSSP will provide each account manager instructions for Payment Request by e-NPO and Sales Tax Exemption Form upon notification of their allocations.
+If funding is sufficient, the budget allocations will be sent out by the AVPFSSP.
+The AVPFSSP will provide each account manager instructions for Payment Request by e-NPO and Texas Sales and Use Tax Resale Certificate form upon notification of their allocations.

-- During the fiscal year, budget changes and additional budgets may be necessary.
-These will be submitted by the AVPFSSP via the VPFSS to be approved by the President.
+- During the fiscal year, budget increases and new budgets may be necessary.
+These will be submitted by the AVPFSSP via the VPFSS to be approved by the president.

 PROCEDURES FOR DISCRETIONARY FUND PURCHASES

 A purchase requisition must be used for the purchase of food, refreshments, or achievement awards from vendors.
-Purchase requisitions will be released by the AVPFSSP to purchasing for handling.
+Purchase requisitions will be released by the AVPFSSP to Procurement Services for handling.

-A purchase of food, refreshments, or achievement awards made by the special account manager or his designee using personal funds does not require a purchase requisition and reimbursement must be requested using the e-NPO process.
+A purchase of food, refreshments, or achievement awards made by the special account manager or his or her designee using personal funds does not require a purchase requisition, and reimbursement must be requested using the e-NPO process.

-P-cards may be obtained from the VPFSS office for acquisition of items when neither a requisition nor reimbursement of funds is used.
+Procurement cards may be obtained from the VPFSS Office for acquisition of items when neither a requisition nor reimbursement of funds is used.